 If the Plan needs more information to process your urgent authorization, the Plan will let you and your provider know of the information needed as soon as possible but no later than one calendar day following the receipt of your request.
 You will then be given a reasonable amount of time, but not less than 24 hours, to provide the requested information.
-The Plan will make a decision on your request within a reasonable time but no later than two calendar days after receipt of requested information or within two calendar days after the time period given to the provider to submit necessary clinical information, whichever comes first.
+The Plan will make a decision on your request no later than three calendar days after receipt of the urgent request.
+If all necessary information is not received, the State Health Plan or its representative may take an extension under certain circumstances.
+Notification of the decision will be provided within five calendar days.